for my business

 Santam, together with its subsidiary, SHA, offer a combination of first and third party insurance cover that respond to a data breach or a cyber incident.
 To find out more about cybercrime threats, watch this video on cyber liability and cyber security by Simon Colman of SHA.

-For detailed information about Santam’s insurance offering in this regard, feel free to contact us directly or reach out to your broker.
+For detailed information about Santam’s insurance offering in this regard, feel free to contact us directly or reach out to your intermediary.